 But maybe you’re more of a wine drinker.
 We mentioned earlier that taste receptors (like TAS2R38) can vary from person to person based on genetics.
 Variations in taste receptors can influence a person’s taste preference, although there are many factors, too8,9.
-With this in mind, Vinome offers a product which combines genetic insights about taste receptors with a taste preference questionnaire to help you find new wines.

 Regardless of how a person chooses their wine, genetics can influence how the wine affects them.
 Alcohol is broken down in two big steps.
 The first step uses ADH1C to convert alcohol into a compound that’s known to be toxic (acetaldehyde) and may be the reason people experience facial flushing, dizziness, and nausea when drinking it10.
 This intermediate product is then converted to a molecule that’s more tolerable to the body (acetate) by ALDH2.
 Naturally, changes in the DNA coding for these genes can affect a person’s response to alcoholic drinks like wine10.

 Alcohol metabolism in the body.
 Ethanol is converted to acetaldehyde by the ADH enzymes (yellow).
 Acetaldehyde is then rapidly converted to acetate by the ALDH enzymes (pink).